rwb/prevention/README.md

 119. What was the most important strength of the urban vacant land study?
 120. What was the most important weakness of the urban vacant land study?

+#### Lesson 18 - Monday 3/7/22

+*Reminder*: Exam 2 is scheduled for next Monday - 3/14/22

 *Note:* Our next study: Moving to Opportunity ([link](https://www-jstor-org.proxy-um.researchport.umd.edu/stable/pdf/25098732.pdf?refreqid=excelsior%3A11eae88cd2d56049f7ec2eeb467ca160&ab_segments=&origin=))

+121. Why is it hard to test the idea "that disadvantaged neighborhoods are criminogenic"?
+122. What do the MTO authors mean by the term "identification problem"?
+123. How could an experimental design help to overcome the identification problem?
+124. Which 5 cities were included in the MTO study?
+125. Who was eligible to be in the MTO program?
+126. Describe the three randomly assigned experimental groups.
+127. What is Section 8 housing?
+128. What did the housing vouchers allow people in the experimental group to do?
+129. How long did MTO movers have to stay in the low poverty tract to which they moved?
+130. What happened if a MTO mover stayed in the new area for less than 1 year?
+131. What did the MTO randomization procedure accomplish methodologically?
+132. What outcomes were measured in the MTO study?